top of page

 animal groups & classification.

-In this workshop, pupils are invited to look at some of the animals at the zoo close-up in order to learn about which taxonomic group they belong to.
-They will discover how animals are separated into groups and the difference between vertebrates and invertebrates.
-Children will be encouraged to make their own connections between their observations in behaviour and appearance to sort animals into their correct groups and will use scientific terminology to describe feeding habits.
+In this workshop, learners are invited to look at some of the animals at the zoo close-up in order to learn about which taxonomic group they belong to.
+They will discover how animals are separated into groups and the characteristics of animals in these groups.
+Learners will also have the opportunity to have a mini guided tour round the Zoo, completing a scavenger-hunt activity to look for different animals.

 National Curriculum Links

-Identify and name a variety of common animals that are carnivores, herbivores and omnivores;
+• Y1 - identify and name a variety of common animals that are carnivores, herbivores and omnivores.

 Learning Objective